amaranth-lang/rfcs/text/0066-simulation-time.md

 [guide-level-explanation]: #guide-level-explanation

 A new type `Period` is introduced.
+It is exported from `amaranth.hdl` and also re-exported from `amaranth.sim`.
 It is immutable and has a constructor accepting at most one named argument, giving the following valid forms of construction:
 - `Period()`
   - Constructs a zero period.